Casting a BAIT for Offline and Online Source-free Domain Adaptation

 \subsection{Experiment on Twinning moon dataset}

 We carry out our experiment on the twinning moon dataset.
-For this data set, the data samples from the source domain are represented by two inter-twinning moons, which contain 300 samples each.
+For this data set, the data from the source domain are represented by two inter-twinning moons, which contain 300 samples each.
 We generate the data in the target domain by rotating the source data by $30^{\circ}$.
 Here the rotation degree can be regarded as the domain shift.
 First we train the model only on the source domain, and test the model on all domains.
 As shown in Fig.~\ref{fig:moon}(a) and (b), due to the domain shift the model performs worse on the target data.
 Then we adapt the model to the target domain with the anchor and bait classifiers, without access to any source data.
 As shown in Fig~\ref{fig:moon}(c) during adaptation the bait loss moves the decision boundary\footnote{Note here the decision boundary is from the whole model, since the input are data instead of features.} of the bait classifier to different regions than the anchor classifier.